laurmcco/judeanpillarfigurineexhibit/pages/rti.md

 View this time lapse video to see part of how RTI image capture is performed:

 {% include feature/video.html objectid="https://youtu.be/e2FrJGnIRnM" %}

+## How to cite
+McCormick, Lauren K. 2024.
+"Let There Be Light: Relighting and Recoloring Ancient Artifacts," access date, https://laurmcco.github.io/judeanpillarfigurineexhibit/